pytest-dev/pytest/doc/en/reference/reference.rst

     general:
       -k EXPRESSION         Only run tests which match the given substring expression.
-An expression is a Python evaluatable expression where all names are substring-matched
+An expression is a Python evaluable expression where all names are substring-matched
                             against test names and their parent classes.
                             Example: -k 'test_method or test_other' matches all